phoneman1224/ResellerOS/README.md

 🤝 Contributing

+Contributions are welcome!
-Want to contribute?
-Fork the repo, make your changes, and submit a pull request.
-Please keep everything:
+Fork the repo, create a branch, and open a pull request.

-Open source

-AI-powered

-Local-first
+Please make sure your changes:

+Maintain open-source, offline-first principles

+Avoid use of proprietary APIs

+Include tests or documentation if needed